 The David A. Straz, Jr. Center for Performing Arts, Tampa Museum of Art and the Amalie Arena are just a five-minute walk from campus.
-Busch Gardens, the Lowry Park Zoo and the Florida Aquarium are also popular Tampa attractions.
-Students are only a 30-minute drive from the front gates of Ruth Eckerd Hall, the Mahaffey Theater, the Florida International Museum and the Salvador Dali Museum.
+Busch Gardens, the Zoo Tampa at Lowry Park and the Florida Aquarium are also popular Tampa attractions.
+Students are only a 30-minute drive from the front gates of Ruth Eckerd Hall, the Mahaffey Theater, the Florida International Museum and the Salvador Dalí Museum.

 Five major shopping malls and hundreds of nearby restaurants offer many options for shopping and dining.
 Historic Ybor City, only 10 minutes away, is well-known for its vibrant nightlife, dining and entertainment.

 With plenty of sunshine, Tampa residents love sports activity.
 Bayshore Boulevard offers a six-mile continuous waterfront sidewalk for jogging, rollerblading and cycling.
-Fans root for the Tampa Bay 's Buccaneers football, Lightning hockey and Rays baseball teams.
+Fans root for Tampa Bay's Buccaneers football, Lightning hockey and Rays baseball teams.
 The area has long been home to many baseball teams' spring training facilities – with Tampa serving as host for the New York Yankees.

 Arts and Culture